ActianCorp/Vagrant-Vector-Install/README.md

 Azure free trial.
 Vagrant was installed and run on Windows and as a result the examples and documentation reflect this.

-Optionally you can also install a Vagrant plugin called cachier that will cache update packages from one execution of the box to the next, so you don't have to wait for them to be downloaded every time you reset the machine.
-This can be done as follows:
-`vagrant plugin install cachier`

 This package by default uses Oracle Virtual Box as the provider.

-However,  it is also configured to be used with the Microsoft Azure cloud service, which can be used by:
+However,  it is also configured to be used with the Microsoft Azure and Amazon AWS cloud service, which can be used by:

-`vagrant up --provider=azure`
+`vagrant up --provider=azure` OR `vagrant up --provider=aws`

 To use the Azure provider two addtional Vagrant installs are required.
 Commands are: